anya benninger

 You’re the maker and made and everything spirals back into itself.

-If you lie down flat on your back in a fireplace
+If you lie down flat on your back in a fireplace,

-You can see a sliver of sky.
+Sometimes you see a sliver of sky.

 Well.
 That’s the idea anyway.